PycT/RhythmicML/doc/tech_debt.md

 * Logging
-* Asyncronyous archiving
-* Version packing status (if the archiving to storage complete and successful)
+* Roles and access management